 I'm an artist.
 As long as I can remember I have been drawn to the arts: theater, music, painting, photography, and, of course writing.
 But, curiously, that is not how I made my living.
 I was doctor of psychology by trade, probably because I am equally passionate about people.
 Most of my work was done with organizations, helping managers to be better leaders, better problem solvers, and better communicators.
 Then, with my theatrical bent, I took to keynote speaking across the country.
 That was fun too, although I can't say that I am a real fan of flying these days.

 I've written both fiction and non-fiction.
-I have a monthly newspaper column that is published by the Tri-City Herald in the Tri-Cities, Washington.
+For six years, I was a columnist for the Tri-City Herald in the Tri-Cities, Washington.
 You can read past columns on this blog.
 I'm also the author of The Power Within: The Five Discipline of Personal Effectiveness, which draws on my education and experience in psychology.

 My first novel was The Awakening.
 That book took a long time to write.
 It grew out of my travels in France and Spain.
 It's a book that explores what it takes to live a life of integrity and dignity.
 That may sound serious, but not to worry.
 It is wrapped around a lot of mystery and romance.
 Readers say they come to truly love the characters.
 I certainly loved created them.

 Pardon My French is a memoir.
 My wife and I have lived in France for about four years.
 We still return from time to time to embrace old friends.
 France can be both enchanting and aggravating.
 Pardon My French uncovers both emotions.
 There's a good portion of humor in the book, so it is a fun ride.

 I tend to enjoy a lot of changes of pace.
 Any week you will find me diving into multiple passions.

 - Cycling.
-I ride my recumbent Catrike 700 every other day--summer or winter, it doesn't matter.
+I ride my recumbent Velotechnik Scorpion FS26 every other day--summer or winter, it doesn't matter.
 You can go on a ride with me here.

 - Theater.
 I write, direct, and edit short screenplays.
 You can see some of them on youtube.